 Your official result is available online approximately 13 days after your test date and will remain available until 28 days afterwards (for 15 days total).

 If you are unhappy with your exam results you may request a re-mark on any or all of the exam areas.
 You must request a re-mark within six weeks of the exam date or four weeks from the day the results are issued.

-If you are living in Christchurch you will need to collect your IELTS results from Central Academic Records in room N118 at the City campus.
+If you are living in Christchurch you will need to collect your IELTS results from Central Academic Records in builidng N room N118 at the City campus.
 You'll need to bring your passport and candidate number to collect your results.
 You may collect your results between 1:30 pm and 4:30 pm on the thirteenth day, or between 8:30 am and 4:30 pm on weekdays in the following weeks.
 See our Campus Map for directions (PDF 0.1MB).

 If you live outside of Christchurch or are returning to your home country, your results will be posted to you.
 Please ensure the address we have is your correct postal address.